 William Neal Reynolds Distinguished Professor of Agriculture

-Ecology Management Affecting Agricultural Crops
+Ecology and Management of Insect Pests Affecting Agricultural Crops

 ENT 762 Insect Pest Management in Agricultural Crops